tosifAN/alphavantage/README.md

 # Alphavantage MCP Server

-An MCP server for the stock market data API, Alphavantage API.
+A MCP server for the stock market data API, Alphavantage API.

 ## Configuration